SigmaDock: Untwisting Molecular Docking With Fragment-Based SE(3) Diffusion: Conclusion

 \subsubsection{Acknowledgments}

 AP is funded by EPSRC and AstraZeneca via an iCASE award for a DPhil in Machine Learning.
 LZ is supported by the EPSRC CDT in Modern Statistics and Statistical Machine Learning (EP/S023151/1).
-AP thanks Kathryn Giblin for insightful scientific discussions.
-AP also thanks Yasmin Baba for unconditional support.
+AP thanks Kathryn Giblin for insightful scientific discussions, as well as Jochem Nelen and other PhD students in the OPIG and OxCSML groups for valuable exchanges.
+AP also thanks Yasmin Baba for her unwavering support and for compelling him to take a rare break from research, during which the core idea of this work emerged.
 LZ thanks Jessica Harrison for helpful witticisms in informing (subliminally) our work's moniker.
 The authors declare no competing interests.